Skip to content

 What type of anesthesia is used in surgeries?

 The type of anesthesia depends on the procedure and its complexity.
-Major surgeries, such as facial lifting and rhinoplasty, are performed under general anesthesia.
+Major surgeries, such as facelift and rhinoplasty, are performed under general anesthesia.
 Minor procedures, such as otoplasty in adults, can be done with sedation and local anesthesia.
 In all cases, the anesthesiologist is an experienced professional dedicated exclusively to your comfort and safety throughout the procedure.

 Where are the surgeries performed?